xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-different-languages.md

 #### Strings

-**Strings** are represented as arrays of characters, with they key distinction that they are **null-terminated**.
+**Strings** are represented as arrays of characters, with the key distinction that they are **null-terminated**.
 This means a C string is a sequence of characters followed by a special character '\0' (null character), which indicates the end of the string.

 When you want to pass a string without modifying it, you normally use `const char*` as the parameter type.
 This ensures the function doesn't accidentally modify the string.
 If you want the function to modify the string, simply use `char*` as the parameter type.